 Developing a personal decision-making process

-A personal decision-making process is the foundation upon which all other life skills conversations can occur, and is often overlooked.
-Elite athletes are used to making split-second decisions in their sport, but what isn’t taught enough is to slow down their decision making and go through an intentional and systematic process for making decisions outside of their sport.
+A personal decision-making process is the foundation upon which all other life skills conversations occur.
+While student-athletes are trained to make split-second decisions in their sport, they often are not taught how to slow down their decision making and go through an intentional and systematic process for making decisions outside of their sport.

 Personal financial management